murkl/arch-os/docs/README.md

 - 32 Bit Support (Multilib)
 - Disk Encryption (LUKS2)

-## Arch OS Installation
+## Instarcher Installation

-To install Arch OS, an internet connection is required, as many packages will be downloaded during the installation process.
+To install Instarcher, an internet connection is required, as many packages will be downloaded during the installation process.

 ### 1. Prepare bootable USB Device